fenago/deep-learning-for-nlp/Lab Guides/chapter_05/Lab_2.md

 Cleaning text is really hard, problem specific, and full of tradeoffs.
 Remember, simple is better.
 Simpler text data, simpler models, smaller vocabularies.
 You can always make things more complex later to see if it results in better model skill.
-Next, we’ll look at some of the tools in the NLTK library that offer more than simple string splitting.
+Next, we'll look at some of the tools in the NLTK library that offer more than simple string splitting.

 Tokenization and Cleaning with NLTK